cardano-foundation/CIPs/CIP-XXXX/CIP-XXXX.md

 ## Motivation: why is this CIP necessary?

 CIP-1694 introduces many new concepts, entities and actors to Cardano;
 describing their implementation at the ledger level.
-Yet, for most eco-system participants low level details are abstracted away by tools, such as wallets.
+Yet, for most ecosystem participants low level details are abstracted away by tools, such as wallets.
 This creates a need for tooling to be able support the utilization of ledger features.
 This specification allows for creation of web-based tools for the